open-contracting/kingfisher-summarize/docs/cli/use.rst

    | collection_4_5_6 | 4, 5, 6       | Created by Morgan A. to compare field coverage (2020-07-31 14:53:38)         |
    | collection_123   | 1             | Created by Morgan A. to measure procurement indicators (2020-01-02 03:04:05) |

-To list the schemas only, Connect to the database used by Kingfisher Views, using the connecting settings you :ref:`configured earlier<database-connection-settings>`, and run:
+To list the schemas only, Connect to the database used by Kingfisher Summarize, using the connecting settings you :ref:`configured earlier<database-connection-settings>`, and run:

 .. code-block:: none